 If not, no worries, at least you’ll benefit from the information provided.

-If so, the Financial Architect System Production™ component will enable you to construct a Marketable Deal Structure and produce the required securities-offering document to legally sell securities to us, and our Co-Investors.
+If so, the Financial Architect System Production™ component of the Conservatory program will enable you to construct a Marketable Deal Structure and produce the required securities offering document to legally sell securities to us, and our Co-Investors.

 We wouldn’t want you to miss out on the enormous amounts of capital available today that is looking for a good home!